autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 Write the following into the definition of the class that inherits from `rclcpp::Node`.

-A few macro and a utility function help keep the following code and void of redundancy
+A few macros and a utility function can help keep the following code clean and void of redundancy.
+These macros are optional but help when many parameters are to be updated dynamically.

 ```c++
 #define DECLARE_MPC_PARAM(PARAM_STRUCT, NAME, VALUE) \